Causes Of Urinary Tract Infection In Babies And Its Symptoms

 • If an older child holds urine for a long time, she is more likely to develop stagnation and later UTI.

 • Certain medical conditions: Some medical conditions such as vesicoureteral reflux or an overactive bladder can exacerbate the chances of the baby getting a UTI.
-Vesicoureteral reflux is a condition where the urine flows backward into the kidneys from the bladder through the ureters, causing hydronephrosis in infants.
+Vesicoureteral reflux is a condition where the urine flows backward into the kidneys from the bladder through the ureters, causing hydronephrosis in babies.
 Overactive bladder is when the bladder is unable to hold urine for long and involuntarily leaks it through the urethra.

 • Congenital disorders: Anomalies in the structure and physiology of the urinary tract can make the baby susceptible to the development of UTIs.
 An example is ureteroceles where the ureter swells at the point of attachment to the bladder 3.